Call Now Request FREE consultation - 1866-758-4529

 Evidence required to win a truck accident case.

-Digital Log Books and Tracking Data
+Digital Log Books and Tracking Data Related to the Tractor-Trailer

 Many avenues for discovering logbook violations are not shown in the official books.
-Most of these involve trucking the location of the truck or the driver via cell phone records or GPS service related to the vehicles.
+Most of these involve tracking the location of the truck or the driver via cell phone records or GPS service related to the vehicles.

-Black Box or the Computer Information
+Black Box or Computer Information From the Truck

 Video Evidence